YingruiWoo/OCMG-Net/README.md

 Your trained model will be save in `./log/***/ckpts/`.

 ## Test
-Our pre-processed data can be downloaded from [here](https://drive.google.com/drive/folders/1ZqyaSq1rUznPfjGiN0hpTWqvt5TCRRRg?usp=sharing).
 You can use the provided model for testing:
 - PCPNet dataset
 ```